Optimal Estimation of the Binned Mask-Free Power Spectrum, Bispectrum, and Trispectrum on the Full Sky: Tensor Edition: Introduction

 This work considers the analogous problem applied to tensor fields.
 In particular, we construct estimators for the power spectrum, bispectrum, and trispectrum of correlated spin-$0$ and spin-$2$ fields on the two-sphere, in the presence of masking, inpainting, and arbitrary linear weighting schemes.
 These are significantly more nuanced than their scalar equivalents, due to the introduction of additional variables ($E$, and $B$ fields), and the corresponding proliferation of output spectra.
 However, these can still be computed efficiently on large-scales, with computation time scaling at most linearly with the number of bins.
-We additionally allow computation of spectra sourced by both parity-conserving and parity-breaking physics; the first time, to our knowledge, that this has been performed for higher-point tensor observables.
-In all cases, our estimators are unbiased (such that they can be straightforwardly compared to theoretical models), and can be implemented using spin-weighted spherical harmonic transforms.
-We additionally provide a general purpose implementation in the \href{https://github.com/oliverphilcox/PolyBin}{\textsc{PolyBin}} code.\footnote{Available at \href{https://github.com/oliverphilcox/PolyBin}{GitHub.com/OliverPhilcox/PolyBin}.} This should allow for a range of novel theoretical tests, both for CMB and weak lensing analyses, such as a first measurement of the large-scale polarized trispectrum.
+We additionally allow computation of spectra sourced by both parity-conserving and parity-breaking physics; the first time, to our knowledge, that this has been performed for higher-point tensor observables. \resub{The latter could be occur due to a range of new physics in inflation (such as couplings to vector fields, Chern-Simons interactions, loops, and beyond \citep{Shiraishi:2016mok,CyrilCS,Gluscevic:2010vv,Bartolo:2014hwa,Lue:1998mq,Cabass:2022rhr}), or via some form of chiral gravity modifying the observables at late times \citep{Cabass:2022oap}.} In all cases, our estimators are unbiased (such that they can be straightforwardly compared to theoretical models), and can be implemented using spin-weighted spherical harmonic transforms.
+We additionally provide a general purpose implementation in the \href{https://github.com/oliverphilcox/PolyBin}{\textsc{PolyBin}} code \citep{PolyBin}.\footnote{Available at \href{https://github.com/oliverphilcox/PolyBin}{GitHub.com/OliverPhilcox/PolyBin}.} This should allow for a range of novel theoretical tests, both for CMB and weak lensing analyses, such as a first measurement of the large-scale polarized trispectrum.